MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/information-barriers-in-teams.md

 ## Availability

-- The feature is available in our public cloud; in January 2021, we rolled out information barriers in the GCC cloud.
-- The feature isn't yet available in the GCC - High and DOD clouds.
+- The feature is available in our public cloud, GCC, GCC - High, and DOD clouds.